Techniek-Nederland/techniek-nederland-formulieren/_sources/forms.rst.txt

 When defining the components, the naming conventions as used by `FormIO <https://github.com/formio/formio.js/wiki/Components-JSON-Schema>`_. will be used.
-This means that the form will be interpretable by the Open Source solution `FormIO <https://github.com/formio/formio>`_.
+This means that the form will be interpretable by the Open Source solution `FormIO (GitHub) <https://github.com/formio/formio>`_.
 If you use a different system like for instance `React JSON Schema Form <https://github.com/rjsf-team/react-jsonschema-form>_` you can convert the JSON-file by replacing the `components` property with the `properties`.